 Closed Sales 20 19 +1

-My home neighborhood posted 20 single-family closings with price per square foot rising 9.2% to $771, the clearest sign of underlying appreciation in Glenvar Heights real estate.
-The headline median of $1.70M (down from $1.88M) shifts quarter to quarter with only 20 transactions, where a single high-end or low-end sale moves the number.
+My home neighborhood posted 20 single-family closings, and price per square foot rose 9.2% to $771.
+That is the cleanest signal of underlying appreciation in Glenvar Heights real estate.
+The headline median of $1.70M (down from $1.88M) shifts quarter to quarter at this transaction count, where a single high-end or low-end sale moves the number.
 Prices ranged from $745K to $6.0M, reflecting the mix of original homes and newer builds on the half-acre-plus lots that define the area.
-With 28 active listings and 12 under contract, Glenvar Heights continues to attract buyers who want space and proximity to Coral Gables at a lower entry point.
-It's one of the most compelling value propositions in the area.
+With 28 active listings and 12 under contract, Glenvar Heights keeps drawing buyers who want space and proximity to Coral Gables at a lower entry point.
+The value math here is hard to match anywhere else in the area.

 Explore the full Glenvar Heights guide or read Is Glenvar Heights a Good Investment?